Navigation API | On-Premise | 2GIS Documentation

 • groupId: Distance Matrix Async API group identifier.

-• user and password: credentials for accessing the Kafka server.
+• properties: parameters for accessing the Kafka server:

 • statusTopic: name of the topic for obtaining information on task status.